 I found this tree helpful in my own understanding of the color seasons.
-See where specific colors sit on his tree.
+Notice where specific colors sit on his tree.
 Yellow is at the top since it is lighter in value than blue, which is at the bottom.
-Pure yellow-based colors, like Springs, is always lighter in value than pure blue-based colors, like Winters.
+Pure yellow-based colors, like Springs, are always lighter in value than pure blue-based colors, like Winters.

 Warm colors are on the right; cool colors are on the left.
 And all the variations of these qualities inserted in various spots among the branches.

 Since I love to do makeovers, I did one on Munsell's tree!
 This one is for The ColorBreeze System, the full complete theory, about which I will explain further later on.

 See my ColorBreeze version below.

 Note: my version does not claim to follow Munsell's theory exactly.
 While Munsell refers to specific colors, I refer to specific seasons.
 As you know, seasons are a mix of all types of colors, values, and chroma.
 But with regards to Munsell's three traits of color - chroma, value, and color- I created a tree that best represents where I feel each season would sit within that tree.

 My journey through color analysis started with four seasons.
 As time went by, I studied many people and many color systems.
 I would follow the expanded systems that I felt were logical and whose categories could be visually identified in people.

 Because theory is great, but if you can't identify it in a person, it's useless.